markean/aimz/docs/source/user_guide/mcmc.rst

 Using External MCMC Samples
 ---------------------------

-Users can run MCMC sampling directly using NumPyro and then insert the posterior samples into an :py:class:`~aimz.ImpactModel` instance using the :py:meth:`~aimz.ImpactModel.set_posterior_sample` method for downstream analysis.
+Users can run MCMC sampling directly using NumPyro and then insert the posterior samples into an :class:`~aimz.ImpactModel` instance using the :meth:`~aimz.ImpactModel.set_posterior_sample` method for downstream analysis.
 For example:

 .. jupyter-execute::